Community wind energy: United States

 In 2009, the National Renewable Energy Laboratory published a report that identified three different types of community wind projects in the United States.
 The first model describes a project owned by a municipal utility, such as the Hull Wind Project in Massachusetts.
 The second model is a wind project that is jointly owned by local community members, such as the MinWind Projects near Luverne, Minnesota.
 The third type is a flip-style ownership.
 This model allows local investors to partner with a corporation in order to take advantage of Production Tax Credit federal incentives.
 Flip projects have been built in Minnesota and Texas.

 Business models

 Community shared ownership

 In a community-based model, the developer/manager of a wind farm shares ownership of the project with area landowners and other community members.
+While the renewables sector often spearheads shared ownership initiatives, communities can proactively invite participation from renewable energy firms.
+This mutually beneficial collaboration can prove advantageous for both sides.
 Property owners whose land was used for the wind farm are generally given a choice between a monthly cash lease and ownership units in the development.